 Vohkus has produced this Modern Slavery Statement in line with the requirements of Section 54 of the Modern Slavery Act 2015 to provide insight into the steps that Vohkus has taken during the fiscal year 2018/19 (1st June 2018 to 30th June 2019) to ensure that slavery and human trafficking is not occurring in any part of Vohkus’ business and supply chains.

 Vohkus is a value-added reseller of IT related products and services providing a broad range of corporate and public sector organisations with their workplace technology and a variety of support and managed services ranging from print to cloud.
 When we began in 2001, we primarily traded within the United Kingdom but gradually we have expanded our business and now work with customers and suppliers all around the world.

-Modern slavery is an international crime aﬀecting an estimated 29.8 million people around the world.
-It is a violation of fundamental human rights and transcends age, gender and ethnicites, including here in the UK.
-It takes various forms, such as slavery, servitude, forced and compulsory labour, bonded labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.
-A person is considered to be a victim if they are;
+Modern slavery takes various forms, such as slavery, forced and compulsory labour, servitude, bonded labour and human trafficking, all of which have in common the deprivation of a person’s liberty by another in order to exploit them for personal or commercial gain.
+It is a crime and a violation of fundamental human rights.